microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ```

 ### Add User Authentication
 [</> code](https://github.com/stack-x/cake.example.com/commit/9d8a65128621e75f8f17c95925ad27219e5b786b) Add an instance variable to hold the session object, set this variable during initialization.
-The following reads as set this instance of ```$session``` to the session object from this instance of the request object.
+The following reads as "set this instance of ```$session``` to the session object from this instance of the request object."
 This will provide a short hand for accessing the session data in controllers.

 *src/Controller/AppController.php*
 ```php